ablehobo/anduril2-plus/README.md

     - `morse_mode.c` and `morse-mode.h`: Oversee state transitions and ensure smooth user interaction.

   * **Morse Code Speed Configuration:** Adjust the speed of Morse code playback via the 4H menu for precise control.
     - Can be adjusted during message playback using 1H and 2H like smooth ramping.
+3H resets speed to default.

   * **Message Entry:** Easily add characters or clear the message entirely through intuitive options within the menu.